 The hours of the Museum at Rancho Minerva are 10:00 a.m. to 2:30 p.m.
-Wednesday through Friday and the first and second Saturday of the month.
+Wednesday through Friday.
 Special tours can be arranged for other times.
 Also, programs are available for presentation on request for schools, clubs and other organizations.
 In addition, other presentations can be customized to fit your needs.
 For more information, call 760-630-0444.